rubocode/frontier.nvim/doc/design/strategy.md

 _C++_ and perhaps the primary reason we got paid was for the ability to navigate the jungle successfully.
 After a while, you long for elegance, simplicity and stability, not speed.
 Your environment influences you in unimaginable ways!
+Did I mention that _Swift_ was written in _C++_?

 > If you think it's simple, you have misunderstood the problem.
 > **Bjarne Stroustrup**